MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/overview-skill-work-distribution.md

 - Assign conversations to agents who are best qualified to address the issue.

-- Minimize overhead in queue maintenance.
+- Minimize overheads in queue maintenance.

-- Effective use of agents skills.
+- Use agent skills effectively.

-- Enhanced productivity.
+- Enhance productivity.

-- Effective management of skills based on the CSAT and KPIs.
+- Effectively manage skills based on the CSAT and KPIs.

-- Faster conversation resolution.
+- Resolve conversations faster.

 ## Prerequisites